 Headteacher's Tea Party

 Every half term Mrs Leadbitter meets with a group of children, normally one or two different children from each class.
 During the tea party children discuss their likes and dislikes, they show their work and talk about what work they are proud of.
 They talk about changes in school or things the children would like to change.
 We all have a drink and a snack!
 Mrs Leadbitter makes notes and types up her findings for the staff and governors.
-This half term we discussed writing and marking.
+This half term we discussed the school vision, values and behaviour.

 Each week two different children from each class are given the important responsibility to be a Playground Buddy.
 If any child has a problem, is upset, has been hurt, is lonely or just wants someone to play with they can check in with one of our Buddies who can help, play with or support them in the playground.